malvikasharan/APRICOT/README.md

                         output path for the selected data with annotations
 ````

 APRICOT saves all the domain data in the directory '1_compiled_domain_information' of the output folder.
-All the predicted domains (independent of reference domains and parameter cut-offs) as saved in the sub-folder 'unfiltered_data' and the selected data is saved in the sub-folder 'selected_data' in separate files for different domain rsources.
-The files in the sub-folder 'selected_data' contain predicted domain entry based on the reference domain sets and are marked with the tags 'ParameterSelected' when the prediction satisfy the parameter cut-off or 'Parameter Discarded' when it does not pass the parameter filter.
-In the cases, when certain parameter is not defned for the predicted domain, a tag 'ParameterNotApplicable' is used.
+All the predicted domains (independent of reference domains and parameter cut-offs) are saved in the sub-folder 'unfiltered_data' and the selected data is saved in the sub-folder 'selected_data' in separate files for different domain resources as shown below.

+Files in the sub-folder 'selected_data' contain predicted domain entry based on the reference domain sets and are marked with the tags *ParameterSelected* when the domain predictions satisfy the defined parameter cut-offs (or default cut-offs) or *Parameter Discarded* when it does not pass the parameter filters.
+In those cases, when certain parameter is not available for the predicted domain, a tag *ParameterNotApplicable* is used.

 ````
 APRICOT_analysis